-Deep breathing has multiple benefits, such as:
+Deep breathing has multiple benefits.
+It can:

-• helping to reduce pain sensation
+- Help reduce pain sensation

 However, is it easy to start a breathing exercise during a meltdown?

-Convincing an anxious or angry kid to start deep breathing isn´t that simple.
+Convincing an anxious or angry kid to start deep breathing isn’t that simple.

 I used to find it mission impossible (scenes of my ten-year-old come to my mind!).

-• making soap bubbles
+- making soap bubbles

-• breathing in while pretending to smell a flower and breathing out as if they blew a candle
+- breathing in while pretending to smell a flower and breathing out as if they blew a candle

-• pretending to inflate a balloon slowly.
+- pretending to inflate a balloon slowly.

 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.
 You can also read our Disclosure & Disclaimer policy here)